drbfraser/CRADLE-Platform/docs/sms_relay_protocol_specs.md

 	}
 	```
 3. Client compresses & encrypts data.
-	1. Client uses GZip to compresses JSON format of HTTP request
+	1. Client uses GZip to compress JSON format of HTTP request
 	2. Client encrypts the compressed request using shared AES key
 	3. Client encodes encrypted data into Base64
 4. Client constructs the full text to send by including additional headers: